status-im/status-go/cmd/status-cli/README.md

 }'

 # 5. (alice) send chat message (bobby should receive it)
-# chatId is the community id concatenated to the chat id
+# chatId is the community id concatenated to the chat id (from step 4 response)
 curl --request POST \
   --url http://127.0.0.1:5500/ \
   --header 'Content-type: application/json' \